Workers feel at home in office with hybrid

 “In a hybrid mode, employees can avail greater flexibility and work-life balance, so naturally they prefer these over a full work-from-office model.
 The aspect of being mandated to do something is likely to weigh on employees and make them feel psychologically less safe,” said Sonal Arora, country manager India, Gi Group Holding.

 “Organisations that are truly inclusive are those that create an environment where individuals feel comfortable bringing their authentic selves to work.
-This requires providing a safe space not just physically, but also psychologically,” Vieshaka Dutta, director (diversity, equity and inclusion), India and Asia-Pacific, Publicis Sapient, said.
+This requires providing a safe space not just physically, but also psychologically,” Vieshaka Dutta, director, India and Asia-Pacific, Publicis Sapient, said.

 According to employers, workplace biases, misconduct, and frequent or abrupt absenteeism are the biggest red-flags that indicate a psychologically unsafe workplace.
 “People from traditionally disadvantaged and marginalised groups have a higher need for psychological safety.
 It is important to cultivate a culture with a diverse workforce because it allows us to gain holistic perspectives that lets us create an impact through our work not just for our clients, but the society at large,” Dutta said.